ETCDEVTeam/sidekick-tx2poa/README.md

 3. You'll probably want to set up your authority nodes as bootnodes in the config as well.
 4. Run:
 ```
-geth --chain=sidenet --ipc-api="personal,miner,eth,web3,debug" --js-path="./tx2poa" --exec="loadScript('tx2poa.js'); delegateAuthorityOrMinion();" console
+$ geth --chain=sidenet --ipc-api="personal,miner,eth,web3,debug" --js-path="./tx2poa" js path/to/authority.js

+OR

+$ geth --chain=sidenet --ipc-api="eth,web3,debug" --js-path="./tx2poa" js path/to/minion.js
 ```

-where `delegateAuthorityOrMinion("minion")` will make the node a Minion, otherwise the node will check to see if it holds an authority key at `eth.accounts[0]` and can unlock it (this could be improved).

-> `personal` and `miner` IPC modules only need to be enabled for authority nodes.

 ### Notes

 1. I'm not sure if this'll actually work.
 2. I don't know if it will be very scalable.
-3. It depends on using `tx.data/input` in a hacky way; instead of using it as compiled contract code it just uses it as a JSON messenging service.
+3. It depends on using `tx.data[|input]` in a hacky way; instead of using it as compiled contract code it just uses it as a JSON messenging service.
 4. Depends on geth making the following IPC modules available `--ipc-apis=personal,miner,eth,web3,debug`.
 5. We have to use transactions instead of just header `extraData` because that field is limited to 32 bytes and signature hashes are 65.
 This is kind of annoying because it would be a lot simpler to just include the signature in the header.
 6. It's far faster to use an already-unlocked account for the authorities to sign block hashes.
 However, this compromises the public `eth` module from being used as a public RPC endpoint.
 This is a bummer.
 It means that only Minion nodes are safe to use as RPC endpoints.
+7. `personal` and `miner` IPC modules only need to be enabled for authority nodes.